h3rald/hastyscribe/doc/HastyScribe_UserGuide.md

 ## Overview

-[](class:hastyscribe) is a single-file command-line application that can create self-contained HTML documents from well-formatted {{mdlink -> [markdown][df]}} files.
-All documents created by markdown use well-formed HTML and embed all assets that are necessary to display them in any (modern) browser, i.e.:
+[](class:hastyscribe) is a self-contained command-line {{mdlink -> [Markdown][df]}} compiler that can create single-file HTML documents.
+All documents created by {{hs -> HastyScribe}} use well-formed HTML and embed all stylesheets, fonts, and images that are necessary to display them in any (modern) browser.

-  * CSS stylesheets
-  * Javascript code
-  * Fonts
-  * Images

-In other words, all documents created by HastyScribe are constituted by only one [.HTML](class:ext) file, for easy redistribution.
+In other words, all documents created by HastyScribe are constituted by only one [.HTML](class:ext) file, for easy distribution.

 ### Rationale